DC police chief agrees to deepen cooperation with federal immigration agents

-WASHINGTON (AP) — The police chief of Washington, D.C., ordered an increase in cooperation between local officers and federal immigration agents on Thursday, a development that ramps up the stakes in an already tense environment after President Donald Trump’s security crackdown put the city’s police force under the command of the administration.
+In a city tense from days of ramp-up toward federal law enforcement intervention, volunteers helped homeless people leave long-standing encampments — to where, exactly, was often unclear.
+And the president told reporters that he was pleased at how the operation — and, now, its direct link with his immigration-control efforts — was unfolding.

+“That’s a very positive thing, I have heard that just happened,” Trump said of Police Chief Pamela Smith's order.
+“That’s a great step.
+That’s a great step if they’re doing that."

-The Executive Order, issued Thursday and signed by Metropolitan Police Department Chief Pamela Smith, establishes that MPD officers may now share information with immigration agencies regarding people not in custody —such as someone involved in a traffic stop or checkpoint.
+Her order establishes that Metropolitan Police Department officers may now share information with immigration agencies regarding people not in custody — such as someone involved in a traffic stop or checkpoint.
 MPD officers may also provide “transportation for federal immigration employees and detained subject,” the order states.

 Troops were stationed outside the Union Station transportation hub as the 800 Guard members who have been activated by Trump start in on missions that include monument security, community safety patrols and beautification efforts, the Pentagon said.